Erika Kullberg’s Flight Delay Compensation: What You’re Entitled to and How To Get It

 Knowing the DOT’s rules and your airline’s internal policy will go a long way toward getting compensated if your flight is delayed.

-But you’ll need to take a few extra steps to ensure the airline follows through on its obligations.
+But you’ll need to be proactive to ensure the airline follows through on its obligations.

 Check if the delay qualifies

-If the airline doesn’t announce the reason for the delay, ask for clarification from one of its staff members and write down the staffer’s name and response.
-But don’t blindly accept the airline’s explanation if it claims the delay is force majeure.
+If the airline doesn’t announce the reason for the delay, ask for clarification from one of the gate agents and write down their name and their response.

 Optimize communication